 Prescription Glasses and Contact Lenses to Correct Your Vision in Victoria, BC

 Regularly scheduled eye examinations are an essential part of maintaining healthy eyesight.
 While prescription glasses and contact lenses are some of the most commonly prescribed corrective eyewear, there are also other ways to correct refractive errors, such as laser refractive surgery.
-We created a general guide listing the type of vision correction options available.
+We created a general guide listing the types of vision correction options available.
 Always seek the advice of an optometrist for recommendations about your particular eye health.

 Prescription glasses or contact lenses can help to correct refractive errors.
 Refractive errors typically result from the shape of the cornea or inner lens not refracting light correctly.
 Some of the most common conditions that cause refractive errors include: